ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

+The authors thank Mochen Laaroussi for his excellent implementation work.
+This work was supported in part by projects FAIR (PE00000013) and SERICS (PE00000014) under the NRRP MUR program funded by the EU - NGEU.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the Italian MUR.
+Neither the European Union nor the Italian MUR can be held responsible for them.

+The analysis of sensor data gathered from mobile and wearable devices for Human Activity Recognition (HAR) has been extensively researched~\cite{chen2021deep,gu2021survey}.
+This is attributed to its high potential for applications across various domains such as well-being, healthcare, and sports, fueled by the widespread adoption of these devices.
 Although the majority of the studies in this area focused on inertial sensors only, context-aware HAR approaches also take into account the user's surrounding context as derived from the devices, user profiles or online services (e.g., semantic location, temporal information, etc.) to further improve the recognition rate and, at the same time, extend the set of recognizable activities~\cite{bettini2020caviar}.

 In the last few years, a vast amount of solutions based on deep learning classifiers have been proposed~\cite{wang2019deep}.
 However, most of those approaches rely on supervised learning and require large labeled datasets to be trained.
 The need to acquire reliable labels from a large number of users and for an extended set of activities is currently a major obstacle to the deployment of effective sensor-based HAR systems.